Supereeeee/MSDAN/README.md

 ```

 ## How To Test
-· Refer to ./options/test for the configuration file of the model to be tested, and prepare the testing data and pretrained model.
+· Refer to ./options/test for the configuration file of the model to be tested, and prepare the testing data and pre-trained model.

-· The pretrained models are available at [Google Drive] or [Baidu Netdisk].
-Place the pretrained models in ./experiments/pretrained_models/
+· Place the pre-trained models in ./experiments/pretrained_models/

 · Then run the follwing codes (taking EFENx4.pth as an example):